lczech/grenedalf/README.md

 Setup
 -------------------

 We recommend to first try the pre-compiled binaries of the latest [Release](https://github.com/lczech/grenedalf/releases), by downloading the binary for your system from the "Assets" list below the release.
-If that does not work, grenedalf can be build from source as described [here](https://github.com/lczech/grenedalf/wiki/Setup).
+Alternatively, grenedalf can be installed via [bioconda](https://anaconda.org/bioconda/grenedalf).
+If that does not work, it can be build from source as described [here](https://github.com/lczech/grenedalf/wiki/Setup).
+If you want the best performance, we recommend to build from source anyway.

 Usage and Documentation